anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   preventing changes to the combined information.
   Note that the proof of identity and the proof of prossession may not have been bound cryptographically.
-  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing.
+  When connectivity is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing.
-  This case offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization and issuing the requested certificate.
+  This approach offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization of the certification request.
-  In BRSKI the trusted component is the EST server, co-located with the registrar in the target domain.
+  In BRSKI, the EST server is such a trusted component, being co-located with the registrar in the target domain.

-* Utilizing authenticated self-contained objects for the enrollment, directly binding the certification request and the requester authentication in a cryptographic way.
-This approach supports end-to-end security, reducing the need to trust in an intermediate domain component.
-Unauthorized modification of the requester information (request and authentication) can be detected during the validation of the authenticated self-contained object.
+* Utilizing an authenticated self-contained object for the enrollment, directly binding the certification request and the requester authentication in a cryptographic way.
+  This approach supports end-to-end security, reducing the need to trust in intermediate domain components.
+  Manipulation of the request and the requester identity information can be detected during the validation of the self-contained object.

 Focus of this document is the support of alternative enrollment protocols that allow handling authenticated self-contained objects for device credential bootstrapping.